--Help a few people and organizations that serve a charitable, educational or humanitarian purpose,
+-Help a few people and organizations that serve specific charitable, educational or humanitarian purposes,

-- 9/11 and related events: A searchable database in timeline format, of over 7,350 sourced quotes, covering events seemingly related to 9/11 and our subsequent invasion of Afghanistan and Iraq
+- 9/11 and related events: A searchable database in timeline format, of over 7,350 sourced quotes, covering events seemingly related to 9/11 such as oil, George W. Bush, Saddam Hussein, al Qaeda, our subsequent invasions of Afghanistan and Iraq, torture, and much more.

-- OceanInfo.org: Global and regional scientific information on our oceans.
+- OceanInfo.org: Links to third-party sites covering global and regional scientific information on our oceans.

-- The U.S./Cuban Embargo: This searchable database, in timeline format, contains over 600 sourced quotes about Cuba and the U.S. embargo of Cuba from government officials, journalists, authors and others.
+- The U.S./Cuban Embargo: A searchable database, in timeline format, containing over 600 sourced quotes about Cuba and the U.S. embargo of Cuba from government officials, journalists, authors and others.

-- Ralph Nader's possible impact on the 2000 US Presidential Election: A modest paper and a PDF.
+- Ralph Nader and the Florida butterfly ballots' probable impact on the 2000 US Presidential Election: A modest paper based primarily on math.

-- Voterinfo.org: A vision that a national organization needs to be set up to produce comprehensive nonpartisan voter information covering all things that can be voted on in local, state and national elections.
+- Voterinfo.org: A vision, that needs funding, that a national organization should be set up to produce comprehensive nonpartisan voter information covering all things that can be voted on in local, state and national elections.

 - Who funds the NRA?
-A straightforward view of who funds The National Rifle Association (NRA).
+A look at who funds The National Rifle Association (NRA).

-- The brains of Conservatives and Liberals are different: 20 peer-reviewed studies show liberals and conservatives are physiologically different.
+- The brains of Conservatives and Liberals are different: 20 peer-reviewed neuroscience studies show that liberals and conservatives process the same data differently.